Devota: Feast day

-Her cult became important to Monaco and the Grimaldis.
+Devota's cult became important to Monaco and the Grimaldis.
 Since 1874 it has been the custom that on the evening before her feast day a symbolic fishing boat is brought in procession into Port-Hercule and set alight outside the Église Sainte Dévote.
 This is followed by a fireworks display that lights up Port-Hercule.

-On January 27, Mass is celebrated in the Cathedral of Our Lady of the Immaculate Conception attended by Prince Albert II and Princess Charlene.
+On January 27, the Mass is celebrated in the Cathedral of Our Lady of the Immaculate Conception attended by Prince Albert II and Princess Charlene.
 It is followed by a Solemn Procession of the Relics, to request protection for the Royal Family and the Principality.
 Receptions in the Monte Carlo Opera House also take place.

 In 2014 the Monegasque Rugby Federation, in association with the Princess Charlene of Monaco Foundation, organized the Saint Devota Rugby Challenge.
 Including teams from Spain and Italy, the free program includes educational workshops and circuits for disabled children, to introduce them to the game.

 Diffusion of cult in Corsica

 In the 1687, some of Devota's relics were transported from Monaco to the Jesuit church of Sant'Ignazio on the island.
-Between 1727 and 1751, attempts were made to receive from the Vatican official recognition of Devota as special patroness of Corsica.
+Between 1727 and 1751, attempts were made to receive from the Holy See official recognition of Devota as patron saint of Corsica.
 These were refused because there was scant evidence of her existence.
-However, the diffusion of her cult continued and Pasquale Paoli created a short-lived "Order of Saint Devota" in 1757 during the movement for Corsican independence.
+However, the diffusion of her cult continued and Pasquale Paoli created a short-lived Order of Saint Devota in 1757 during the movement for Corsican independence.

 In 1820, the first bishop of the diocese of Corsica proclaimed both Saint Devota and Saint Julia to be the principal patron saints of Corsica.
 In 1893, a church was dedicated to Saint Devota on the island.
-Her cult was officially approved in 1984 by the bishop of Ajaccio.
+Her cult was approved in 1984 by the bishop of Ajaccio.
 The new Roman Martyrology commemorates her on January 27, with the description, "At Mariana, on the island of Corsica, in memory of Saint Devota, virgin and martyr."